 OCL itself has a MOF model.
 As such, it can be transformed using OMG transformation technology, such as QVT, to target a variety of potential business rule implementation technologies.

-Some potential business rule specification languages, such as ISO-Schematron, can be represented as a MOF model and consequently be the target artifacts for QVT.
-In the case of ISO-Schematron, the use of XPATH as the syntax for rule specification should enable representation of most of the OCL constructs specified for invariant constraints.
+Some potential business rule specification languages, such as Schematron, can be represented as a MOF model and consequently be the target artifacts for QVT.
+In the case of Schematron, the use of XPATH as the syntax for rule specification should enable representation of most of the OCL constructs specified for invariant constraints.

 PIM